Posts

 Image

 Can dogs tell how much food there is just by using their nose?
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-We all know dogs’ noses are amazing.
+By Zazie Todd, PhD We all know dogs’ noses are amazing.
 From careful attention to the pee-points on their walk, to working as drug or explosive detection dogs, it’s clear dogs have an excellent sense of smell.
 So it’s surprising that most studies of olfaction are about specially trained dogs, and less attention has been paid to the average pet dog.
 A paper in press in the journal Learning and Motivation , by Alexandra Horowitz, Julie Hecht and Alexandra Dedrick, sets out to change all that by asking, can dogs smell whether a closed plate contains a small or large quantity of food?
 The research is based on a study of canine preferences by Prato-Previde et al in 2008.
-They found that when dogs could see two plates, one with a small amount of food and the other with a large amount of food, they preferr
+They found that when dogs could see two plates, one with a small amount of food and the other with a large amount of food, they preferred the plate with more food.
+No surprises there!
+However, when given the same choice but with their owners making

 How Do Dogs Interact With an Unidentified Moving Object?